fgh1999/FedTruthFinderImpl/README.md

 ## Slave Configuration

-A slave-side configuration is a json file following such scheme:
+A slave configuration is a json file following such scheme:

 ```json
 {